 Give it some time!

-It may take a while for them to get used to doing this because of course having you as the referee is so much better.
+It may take a while for them to get used to doing this because having you as the referee is so much easier.
 Keep at it and before you know it they won’t need you talking them through the process.

 Each time they have a squabble or argue have them practice this process even if it’s not at home.